• Skip to primary navigation

 • Add a cup of chopped leftover ham.

-• Cook a few slices of bacon, remove from the pan, and drain.
-Cook the onion in bacon grease instead of the olive oil.
-Before serving the peas, top with the crumbled bacon.
+• Cook a few slices of bacon, remove them from the pan, and drain.
+Cook the onion in bacon grease instead of olive oil.
+Before serving, top with the crumbled bacon.

 • In addition to the onion, feel free to add any or all of these vegetables: celery, green pepper, carrots, or jalapeno peppers.

-• Add a few bay leaves when the peas are cooking, and remove them before serving.
+• Add a bay leaf while the peas are cooking, and remove them before serving.

 • Throw in some sliced okra.